 Natural phenomena follow a normal distribution curve

 Many natural phenomena demonstrate a pattern called the ‘Normal Distribution Curve’ or ‘Bell Curve’.
-If you measure the height of women across the world, the results will follow a predictable form that resembles the shape of a bell.
+If you measure the height of women across the world, the results will follow a predictable form that resembles the bell shape.
 Temperature also follows this pattern.
 If you measure the average noon temperature for July days in the US each year, you would find that the observations followed a bell curve pattern.
-You could also try to measure the height of all your colleagues at work, or the time they take to drink a cup of coffee and you will find an approximately standard normal distribution curve.
+You could also try to measure the height of all your colleagues at work, or the time they take to drink a cup of coffee and you will find approximately normal distributions.

 The structure of a normal distribution curve

 Let’s look at the structure of a normal distribution curve.
 The center contains the value where the value of the greatest number of data points occurs and therefore would be the highest point on the arc of the line.
 This point of the normal distribution curve is the mean or average.
 To use the example of height, there will be more instances of women of average height than any other height, therefore, the value of the average height of women in the world will be at the top of the normal distribution curve.